Idaho Falls Bankruptcy Attorneys

 Our Idaho Falls bankruptcy lawyers are prepared to assist businesses of all sizes with both traditional Chapter 11 filings and Subchapter V cases.
 We are especially well-versed in this area and understand how Idaho and Montana courts evaluate business reorganization plans.
 No matter the state of your business’s finances, we can help you develop a proposal that effectively restructures its debts and obligations.
 Our goal is to get your company through this difficult moment and set it up for future success.

 Not sure if bankruptcy is the best path forward?
-Contact us online or call (208) 271-4403 to discuss your circumstances with our team at Freedom Law.
+Contact us online or call (208) 271-4403 to discuss your circumstances with a bankruptcy attorney near you at Freedom Law.

 Do I Need Title Insurance When Buying a Home in Idaho or Montana?